-10 Easy Ways to Meet People in College
+10 Easy Ways to Meet People and Make Friends in College

 It can be scary and difficult to meet new people, but fear not!
 College offers many fun and easy ways to tackle this challenge.

 Clubs, or student groups, can be one of the most rewarding aspects of your college experience.
 There are a huge variety of clubs out there, ranging from engineering focus groups, groups who volunteer abroad, groups who produce theatre, groups who discuss your favorite TV shows, groups who get together and play classic video games...the list goes on!
 Clubs are a great avenue to connect with people who share your passion and interests.

 Volunteering is a great way to reach out and give back to the college community.
 There are plenty of opportunities to volunteer on or off campus.
 Find out which volunteer organizations work with your college, and choose one that inspires you.
 The work is highly rewarding, and you'll get to meet a lot of new people in the process.